 By thinking about the present and now, and keeping negative thoughts and possibilities at bay, you will give yourself the room to grow and develop in your career.
 Instead of being fearful about the future, cultivate round-the-clock positivity to advance in your career.
 In the most difficult of situations, having a positive mindset will help you combat those conditions.

 Remember, equipping yourself with the necessary skills and being at the forefront of your career will help you tackle any situation.
 By taking the steps mentioned above, you will not only put your fears aside but also give yourself ample opportunities for a fruitful career.
-Being prepared for the future will help you tackle any situation that may arise because of economic slowdown.
+Being prepared for the future will help you tackle any situation that may arise because of the economic slowdown.